- Chart

 Disclaimers:

-This analysis is for informational purposes only and does not constitute investment advice.
+This JSON data is for informational purposes only and does not constitute investment advice.
+Financial data is subject to change.
 Past performance is not indicative of future results.
-Investors should conduct their own due diligence and consult with a qualified financial advisor before making any investment decisions.
-Market share data for closed-end funds is complex and not directly comparable to open-end funds or ETFs.
+Investors should consult with a qualified financial advisor before making investment decisions.

 AI Summarization is directionally correct and might not be accurate.